-- 2.42 The sustainable development sequence has been carried forward from the previous plan balancing the sustainability merits of land on the edge of Cambridge in terms of accessibility to services and facilities and reducing emissions with the sustainability merits of land in the Green Belt on the edge of Cambridge in terms of protecting the special characteristics of Cambridge as a compact historic city.
-Away from Cambridge, the most sustainable categories of village for development in the context of South Cambridgeshire are Rural Centres and Minor Rural Centres for the purposes of making allocations for new housing. - 2.43 The development strategy for 2011 to 2031 is shown on the Key Diagrams (see Figures 1 and 2).
-A significant proportion of the overall housing requirement is made up of allocations carried forward from the previous plan and the policy clarifies that the adopted Area Action Plans for some of those developments remain part of the development plan alongside the Local Plan. - 2.44 Cambridge City Council and South Cambridgeshire District Council jointly reached the view on the extent of change on the edge of Cambridge where only minor revisions to the inner Green Belt boundary are proposed in the Local Plans including a change to the boundary of the site between Huntingdon Road and Histon Road in South Cambridgeshire for housing that would not increase the overall number of homes currently planned but instead provide more room to ensure a high quality development (see Chapter 3 Strategic Sites, Policy SS/2), and an employment allocation south of Fulbourn Road as an extension to Peterhouse Technology Park (see Chapter 8 Promoting a Strong and Competitive Economy, Policy E/2). - Two new settlements a new town north of Waterbeach and a new village at Bourn 2.45 Airfield - and a major village expansion at Cambourne will provide the majority of the additional housing required by 2031.
+- 2.44 The sustainable development sequence has been carried forward from the previous plan balancing the sustainability merits of land on the edge of Cambridge in terms of accessibility to services and facilities and reducing emissions with the sustainability merits of land in the Green Belt on the edge of Cambridge in terms of protecting the special characteristics of Cambridge as a compact historic city.
+Away from Cambridge, the most sustainable categories of village for development in the context of South Cambridgeshire are Rural Centres and Minor Rural Centres for the purposes of making allocations for new housing. - 2.45 The development strategy for 2011 to 2031 is shown on the Key Diagrams (see Figures 1 and 2).
+A significant proportion of the overall housing requirement is made up of allocations carried forward from the previous plan and the policy clarifies that the adopted Area Action Plans for some of those developments remain part of the development plan alongside the Local Plan. - 2.46 Cambridge City Council and South Cambridgeshire District Council jointly reached the view on the extent of change on the edge of Cambridge where only minor revisions to the inner Green Belt boundary are proposed in the Local Plans including a change to the boundary of the site between Huntingdon Road and Histon Road in South Cambridgeshire for housing that would not increase the overall number of homes currently planned but instead provide more room to ensure a high quality development (see Chapter 3 Strategic Sites, Policy SS/2), and employment allocations for the expansion of Cambridge Biomedical Campus, and south of Fulbourn Road as an extension to Peterhouse Technology Park (see Chapter 8 Promoting a Strong and Competitive Economy, Policies E/2 and E/3). - 2.47 Two new settlements a new town north of Waterbeach and a new village at Bourn Airfield - and a major village expansion at Cambourne will provide the majority of the additional housing required by 2031.
 The preference to allocate all three strategic sites was influenced by the long lead in times for new settlements which will therefore come forward later in the plan period and continue developing beyond 2031.
 Without including a major expansion of Cambourne, a significant amount of development would be required at villages and would result in the sort of dispersed development strategy confirmed as being unsustainable.
+In January 2017 the Council resolved to grant planning permission for a mixed use development including 2,350 homes at Cambourne West.
 The timing of development at Bourn Airfield new village has regard to the longer lead in times for the development of new settlements and so that the remainder of Cambourne is well progressed before any development starts at Bourn Airfield.
-This will also help provide additional flexibility and ensure a continuous supply of house building land.
-The new strategic sites will provide 4,370 homes in the plan period.
-Waterbeach not starting until towards the end of the plan period has the benefit of ensuring that delivery at Northstowe will be well established before another new town development begins, with about half the town having been built by the time Waterbeach starts delivering. - 2.46 The major sites will be supported by limited development at the more sustainable villages in the order of 900 homes to provide flexibility and help ensure a continuous supply of housing land over the plan period, including if there is any delay in progress on any of the major sites.
+This will also help provide additional flexibility and ensure a continuous supply of house building land. - 2.48 The major sites will be supported by limited development at the more sustainable villages in the order of 900 homes to provide flexibility and help ensure a continuous supply of housing land over the plan period, including if there is any delay in progress on any of the major sites.
 These are addressed in Chapter 7: Delivering High Quality Homes.